 Isabel shook her head and listen wide-eyed.
 “Well,” Mama said as she reached for her grandchildren who gathered around, “people prayed for a solution.
 They prayed for the king to change his mind.”

 “Did he?” a little boy spoke up.
 Isabel suddenly realized they were surrounded by children she had never seen before and the swings were empty.

-“No, sad to say, he didn’t.”
-Mama said softly.
+“No, sad to say, he didn’t,” Mama said softly.
 “He made it harder for our people.
 They had to pay taxes on just about everything.
 Finally, some men in Boston – up north- had enough.
 They couldn’t take it anymore.
 Back then, Americans liked to drink English tea instead of coffee.
-Fabric from clothes were brought on English ships.
+Fabric for clothes were brought on English ships.
 Just about everything we needed came from there but we decided we would make our own fabric.
 We had sheep and goats to sheer and spin the fibers into wool for knitting and weaving.
 We called it homespun.”

 “Homespun!” a little girl spoke up.
 “My grandma made that!”

 Mama nodded with a smile and continued.
 “One night when the supply ship was in Boston harbor, some of the men dressed up like Indians and sneaked aboard the ship and threw all the barrels of tea into the water.
 To this day, we call it The Boston Tea Party.”

 “Wow!”
 A little boy exclaimed and leaned in closer.
 “What happened next?”

 An older boy stood up.
 “It started a war didn’t it?”